-Orchid Core VMS version 2.2.0 marked the start of support for Web Real-Time Communication (WebRTC).
+Orchid Core VMS supports Web Real-Time Communication (WebRTC).
 This technology allows for viewing full-bandwidth, live and recorded H264 video streams within a web browser (without the need to download a plugin).
-The benefits of WebRTC mode are only available if you are using Google Chrome, version 66 or higher, in a MacOS, Windows, or Linux desktop environment.
-This browser also gives you the option to run Orchid Core VMS in Low-bandwidth mode.
+WebRTC mode and Low-bandwidth mode are available in the following browsers:

+- (Preferred) Google Chrome, version 66 or higher, in a MacOS, Windows, or Linux desktop environment, or on a mobile device - The latest version of Safari (mobile and desktop) - · The latest version of Mozilla Firefox - · The latest version of Microsoft Edge

 All other web browsers support Low-bandwidth mode only.
-These include the latest versions of Mozilla Firefox, Microsoft Edge, and Safari.
 (For a detailed comparison of the two operating modes, please refer to the Comparing Orchid Core VMS Operating Modes section.)